AdobeDocs/app-builder/src/pages/resources/customer-dashboard/lesson5.md

 # Lesson 5: Add Personalized Promotion Emails Triggering

-*Note: This is an advanced part of the codelab.
-You are recommended to go through it, but feel free to skip and jump to the [Recap](welldone.md).*
+>Note: This is an advanced part of the Code Lab.
+Feel free to skip and jump to the [Recap](welldone.md).

 Now that your app displays a list of customer profiles, let's try adding some user interaction to it.
-Imagine as a marketer looking at different customer profiles with more extensive data (past orders, date of birth, gender), you may want to send promotional discount codes to some specific customers to motivate them to buy your products.
-Therefore, we will add a "Send promo code" button.
+Imagine a marketer looking at different customer profiles with more extensive data (past orders, date of birth, gender), who wants to send promotional discount codes to some of them to motivate them to buys.
+We will add a "Send promo code" button to accomplish this.

-First of all, you need a new action for generating promo code.
+First, you need a new action for generating promo code.
 Here we use the [uuid](https://www.npmjs.com/package/uuid) npm package to generate it, and [bwip-js](https://www.npmjs.com/package/bwip-js) to render a visual barcode.
-Simply add them as a dependency in `package.json`, and run `npm install`.
+Add them as a dependency in `package.json`, and run `npm install`.
 To add the new action, run the following `aio` command, and specify the inputs according to the screenshot below.

 ```bash
 aio app add action
 ```
 ![action-code](assets/action-code.png)

 Upon a successful command execution, the `generate-code` action is added to the ext.config.yaml file, and its source code is at `src/dx-excshell-1/actions/generate-code/index.js`.
-As we don't need an authentication on this action, we will remove `require-adobe-auth: true` from its definition in manifest file, as well as remove the relevant authorization checks in the code.
-In addition, we add the code for generating UUID and return it in the response body.
+Since we don't need an authentication for this action, we will remove `require-adobe-auth: true` from its definition in manifest file, as well as the relevant authorization checks in the code.
+In addition, we add the code for generating UUID and return it in the response body:

 ```javascript
 /**